Objective

 Who will be eligible?

-Pregnant women and people with preterm, prelabour rupture of membranes (PPROM) who meet the eligibility criteria and are receiving care at a hospital taking part in this trial.
+Very preterm infants (babies born less than 32 weeks gestation) who meet the eligibility criteria and are receiving care at a hospital taking part in this trial.

 Why is this important?